rafyte/How-To-Gains/README.md

 1. Perform your highest progression until failure.
 Failure is when you can no longer perform the exercise with good form.
 2. Rest for 2 to 3 minutes before moving on to the next set or exercise.

-Once you can perform 12 perfect-form reps of a progression (or hold with perfect form for 30 seconds, if it's a hold), move to the next progression up when you do your next workout.
-If you can perform 12 perfect-reps of the highest progression, it's time to add weights.

 For a shorter workout, you can skip the second exercise in each routine (i.e. for a short PUSH workout, do Pushup/Dips sets and skip Handstand Progression).

 ---